hocinebouarara/edu-sphere-app/README.md

 # coursesCraze
-Course craze is a web application that allows users to browse and enroll in online courses from different providers and categories.
-It is built using Spring Boot and Angular, and uses a MySQL database to store course, provider, and user information.
+ Craze Courses is a web application that allows users to browse and enroll in online courses from different providers and categories.
+It is built using Spring Boot and Angular and uses a MySQL database to store course, provider, and user information.

 # Getting Started
 To run the Courses Craze application on your local machine, you will need to have the following installed: